ministryofjustice/operations-engineering/.github/ISSUE_TEMPLATE/github-feature-requests.md

 ---
 name: GitHub Feature Request
-about: Suggest an idea for the Operations Engineering team to raise with GitH
+about: Suggest an idea to raise with GitHub
 title: ''
+labels:
+  - 'github'
+  - 'feature request'
-labels: 'github', 'feature request', 'third party'
+  - 'third party'
 assignees: ''

 ---